 Shigetaka Kurita invented emojis in 1999 to make communication easier on early mobile phones.
 His original purpose has sustained over the last two decades as emojis have become exponentially popular.
 It is misguided to refer to emojis as a language, because they enhance existing conversations, rather than act as a standalone language.

+[P1] Due to their ambiguous nature, there is no proof that emojis add meaning to written communication.
 [P2] Emojis require existing conversation or statements to have an impact

 Rejecting the premises